Skip to main content

 • Being hesitant to go out during the day

-• Attempting to hide or camouflage parts of their bodies and using makeup, clothes, hats, scarves, etc.
+• Attempting to hide parts of their bodies using makeup, clothes, hats, scarves, etc.

 • Lateness or anxiety in the morning